mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/writing.md

 #### Sort

-Since only a single document is selected, for filters that could result in multiple choices, a sort should be provided and the first document will be selected.
+Since only a single document is selected, for filters that could result in multiple choices, a sort should be provided and the first document in the sort order will be the one modified.

 #### IsUpsert